Why we all need to address sexism in our lives

 The gender pay gap is such a problem, with massive companies refusing to address it when it is so wrong.
 In the recent Irish general election, it was really hard to stomach that women only gained 22.5% of the TD positions.
-Men have always dominated the political scene and it has taken hard work and determination from feminists across the country for women to be taken seriously in the political scene.
+Men have always dominated the political scene.
+It has taken hard work and determination from feminists across the country for women to be taken seriously in the political scene.
 There has been slow progress in women gaining seats at the political table and it is something that we all have to continue to push for.

 As a young woman, I can see that it will be challenging at times in my future.
 I know I will have to fight to be taken seriously in the different industries that I am involved in.
 I will always stand up for women getting equal opportunities while we don’t have them.
-Sadly, I don’t know any women in my life that haven’t experienced some form of casual sexism, or haven’t been discriminated against because of their gender, even just on the small scale.
+Sadly, I don’t know any women in my life that hasn’t experienced some form of casual sexism or haven’t been discriminated against because of their gender, even just on the small scale.

 We need to have more conversations about equality

 I won’t stop addressing these issues, even if it makes others uncomfortable.
 It is very obvious that some people hate having these difficult discussions but we all have to push past that.
 If any conversation feels like you are being pushed out of your comfort zone and you don’t like that feeling, you should question why you feel that way.

 There is a spectrum of sexism and bad behaviour.
 We all should try to do what we can to address it, from the massive widespread issues, right down to the more minor instances of sexism.
 There are so many reasons to shout loudly and clearly about this issue, and wanting a better situation for future generations is an obvious one.
 As well as that, we need equal opportunities for women today.

 Calling out sexism in our lives